Architecture Overview

 Version Management

-Location: src/core/version.rs
+Location: src/core/extension/version.rs

 Semantic versioning: